 There are so many ways we can empower ourselves.
 I have found that if something is scary and it is partly terrifying, it involves me coming out of myself and connecting with others.
 This is usually a good gauge to check out if I am doing something to empower myself.
 I hope all these ladies still feel proud about what we did three years ago in May 2013

 ( photo credits Julie Teague @ https://www.facebook.com/Julieatjtphotography/

-Posted on 2019-03-08, in MY BRAIN -MY THOUGHTS and tagged Diversity, Emotions, equality, female empowerment, Feminist, goal setting, inspirational, mental health awareness, New Beginnings, THIS IS LIFE.
+Posted on 2019-03-08, in MY BRAIN -MY THOUGHTS and tagged Diversity, Emotions, equality, female empowerment, Feminist, goal setting, inspirational, mental health awareness, MY WORLD, New Beginnings.
 Bookmark the permalink.
 Leave a comment.